 Here’s a quick low-down on each operating system, to help you choose which one may be best for you.

-As we’ve mentioned – if you’ve got an Apple device of any sort and you love it, you probably don’t need to do much research to know which operating systemyou want your smartphone to run.
+As we’ve mentioned – If you’ve got an Apple tablet or phone and you love it, you probably don’t need to do much research to know which operating systemyou want your smartphone to run.
 But even if you’re new to Apple, don’t be afraid to check iOS out.

 iPhone is designed to be user friendly and is at the top of its game.
 And iOS is loved by all sorts of people – no matter what you’re used to using.

 Google’s home-grown operating system is the world’s most popular.
 Conceived as a rival to iOS, this notion can divide people almost as much as marmite.
 It’s like the Windows of the PC world, as it can run on many different devices with different screen sizes and form factors.

 With this in mind, Android can cater to many different people's needs.
 Plus, Google is awesome and offers some really great services that are best served on Android, like Google Maps, Google Hangouts and Google Docs.